| |

 Choose a food chain and print out images for each part.

-Attach each image to a different sized tube.
+Attach each image to a tube of a different size.
 The tubes should fit inside each other with the widest at the bottom.

 Fit the tubes together to make a food chain.